telehash/blockname/README.md

 > work-in-progress, very rough draft

+Form an `OP_RETURN Chain` by pre-calculating a large number of sequential SHA-256 hashes, the final one is the "root" of the chain.

+A Name Authority starts with a 16-byte root ID and broadcast in a TX:

 * Any OP_RETURN starting with `*+`
-* followed by 32 hex characters, representing a 16 byte value
+* followed by 32 hex characters, representing the 16 byte root value

-* is the root of a NA, half of a sha-256 digest of a sequence
+Subsequent binary OP_RETURNS are checked for matching chain digests:

-* subsequent binary OP_RETURNS have sequence# and 16 bytes of previous, and 16 of a txid
+* 16 bytes of digest at seq, 16 of a txid, 4 byte sequence#
-* contains add, update, and revoke
+* 4 byte SipHash digest output of previous 36 byte input
+* use 16 bytes of the digest of the last using second half of digest at seq as the key

+Links in the sequence can only be validated in order, the last one is always dangling.

+Positive values output to the OP_RETURN are an assertion, 0 values are a revocation.

 ## TLD Hints `*#`